cellajs/cella/info/ROADMAP.md

 ## Future: Modularity
 * A scaffolding solution is necessary to keep the template useful while the project is growing.
 Perhaps we can collaborate with a dev which is already maintaining a scaffolding tool?
-* An activity log module for in-app (security) monitoring
+* Activity log module for in-app (security) monitoring
-* A bruteforce module with redis store
+* Bruteforce module with redis store
+* Notifications module

 ## Future: Authorization
 * A customizable, extendable permission system